Accounting: Accounting: Journal Entries

-In Odoo, there are numerous operations that can lead to the creation of a journal entry, such as customer invoices, payments, vendor bills, bank statements, stock moves, and payslips.
-However, sometimes it is necessary to create custom journal entries, like when setting up your initial account balances or recording an adjusting journal entry.
+In Odoo, there are numerous operations that can lead to the creation of a journal entry, such as customer invoices, payments, vendor bills, bank statements, stock moves, payslips, etc. However, sometimes it is necessary to create journal entries manually, like when setting up your initial account balances or recording an adjusting journal entry.

-Hit the Create button to open a form view and begin a new entry.
+Click the Create button to open a form view and begin a new entry.

-On the following page, you will be prompted to fill in the following fields:
+On the next screen, you will be prompted to fill in the following fields:

 - Reference: Enter a description of the journal entry's purpose; this will appear on the journal entry itself.

 In the Journal Items tab you will add Journal Item lines.
-You will always need at least two lines, one for a debit amount and one for a credit amount.
+You will always need a minimum of two lines, at least one for debit amounts and at least one for credit amounts.